lh2848/GEEZ/README.md

 4. readLOC_jsonM.py looks at tag data with a count greater than 100 and cleans up extraneous tags like "sigh another album from my not dissipated enough youth"

-5. note_test.py looks at the amount of times hip-hop is used in the note field (as was suggested by my supervisor to be more inclusive of the term in MARC records
+5. note_test.py looks at the amount of times hip-hop is used in the note field (as was suggested to be more inclusive of the term in MARC records w/out using LCSH)